You can filter your New Relic One dashboards by faceted attributes, making your dashboards more interactive and easy to use.

 Why use facet filtering?

-In New Relic One dashboards, for NRQL queries containing a FACET
+For our dashboards, any NRQL queries containing a FACET

 clause and meeting other chart-type requirements, you can set up the faceted attributes to filter the current dashboard or a related, linked dashboard.
 By letting you quickly filter your dashboards, and link to pre-filtered dashboards, your dashboards are more interactive and easy to use.